Accessible Widget

 On the International Day of Persons with Disabilities (December 3rd, 2025), a day typically recognized for the contributions of persons with disabilities, Albertans urge the Alberta government to amend Bill 12 to strengthen the AISH program

 Despite UCP Ric McIver, the appointed Speaker of the House, advising on the afternoon of December 3rd that if Bill 12 is wrong, people should speak up now to their MLA to amend the bill.
-Yet 43 MLAs voted against Amendment 1.A at 10:30 PM on December 3rd.
+Yet 43 MLAs voted against Amendment 1.A debate begins with Minister Nixon clarifying the ADAP program at about 2:08, and the vote occurred at 10:30 PM on December 3rd.
+Watch here.

 What is proposed?